 We have not had to alter or change our audit plan, as communicated to you in March 2019.

 Conclusion

-Our audit work is ongoing however, subject to completion of this work and outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Audit, Governance and Standards Committee meeting on 30 July 2019, as detailed in Appendix C. These outstanding items are as listed on page 3.
+Our audit work is substantially complete and we anticipate issuing an unqualified audit opinion, as detailed in Appendix D. These outstanding items are as listed on page 3.